Drinking water quality in the United States

-There are many chemicals and substances for which there are no regulatory standards applicable to drinking water utilities.
-EPA operates an ongoing research program to analyze various substances and consider whether additional standards are needed.

 Background

 In early US history, drinking water quality in the country was managed by individual drinking water utilities and at the state and local level.
 In 1914 the U.S. Public Health Service (PHS) published a set of drinking water standards, pursuant to existing federal authority to regulate interstate commerce, and in response to the 1893 Interstate Quarantine Act.
 As such the standards were directly applicable only to interstate common carriers such as railroads.
 For local drinking water utilities, these standards were basically recommendations and not enforceable requirements.
 However, many municipal utilities began to voluntarily adopt the standards.

 Ultimately the PHS standards were adopted and expanded as national drinking water standards after passage of the 1974 Safe Drinking Water Act (SDWA), and U.S. water quality became subject to a whole new generation of federal standards.

 Enforcement of standards

 The SDWA requires EPA to issue federal regulations for public water systems.
 There are no federal regulations covering private drinking water wells, although some state and local governments have issued rules for these wells.
 EPA enters into primary enforcement authority (primacy) agreements with state governments, so in most states EPA does not directly enforce the SDWA.
 State rules can be different from EPA's, but they must be at least as stringent.

 EPA defines a public water system (PWS) as an entity that provides water for human consumption to at least 25 people (or at least 15 connections) for at least 60 days a year.
 There are three types of public water system: community systems (like cities or trailer parks); non-transient, non-community systems (like factories or schools with their own water source); and transient non-community systems (like rural restaurants or camps).

 Enforcement of drinking water standards in small water systems is less consistent than enforcement in large systems.
 As of 2016 more than 3/4ths of small community water systems that were classified as having serious health violations by EPA still had the same violations three years later.
 Some violations included an overabundance of lead, exceeding allowed rates for nitrate and fecal coliform.
 Around half of the most contaminated water systems were located in Kansas, Texas and Puerto Rico.
 EPA's Office of Enforcement and Compliance Assurance noted that the agency faced "a daunting list of challenges" in its continuing efforts, particularly with small systems that "lack the basic infrastructure, resources and capacity to provide clean drinking water."